LasseNatvig/tdt4258-codespaces/README.md

 ## Debugging

 To debug a program, you can use the VSCode debugger.
-To start debugging the current C file, open the debugger pane in VSCode (the "play" button in the left sidebar) and click the "Start Debugging" button.
+To start debugging the current C file, open the debugger pane in VSCode (the "play" button in the left sidebar) and click the "Run and Debug" button.

 In debug mode, you can set breakpoints in your code by clicking on the line number in the left margin.
 You can then inspect your variables in the sidebar.